 Belgrade

-Driving into the outskirts of Belgrade and passing the stark apartment blocks was a reminder that rule under Communism didn’t end that long ago.
-It came to an end in 1990, when Serbia was still part of Yugoslavia.
-It wasn’t until 2006 that Serbia became independent.
+Driving into the outskirts of Belgrade and passing the stark apartment blocks reminded me that rule under Communism didn’t end that long ago.
+Specifically, it was 1990 when Serbia was still part of Yugoslavia.

 Below, we’ve listed some of the best sites to visit in Belgrade but there are plenty more to see if you are in Belgrade for longer than a day.